54BarrosCreations/NvGlSamples/src/gl4_kepler/bindlessApp/README.md

 - halfed data input from one integer (32b) to two unsigned bytes (2 * 8 = 16b)

 ~ 64.3 fps, 15.48ms/frame

+### Version 3.2

+Features:

+- moved `perMesh` calculations inside a compute shader and then submitting the data as vertex attribute

+~ 64.1 fps, 15.48ms/frame